dbcls/sparql-proxy/README.md

 ### `ENABLE_QUERY_SPLITTING`

+THIS IS AN EXPERIMENTAL FEATURE.

 (default: `false`)

 Set `true` to enable query splitting.
+If enabled, content negotiation will be disabled; spaql-proxy will always use `application/sparql-results+json`.
+That is because merging results other than JSON is not supported.

 ### `MAX_CHUNK_LIMIT`